 IE290 The entity assesses the goods and services promised to the customer to determine which goods and services are distinct in accordance with paragraph 27 of IFRS 15.
-The entity observes that the entity, as a franchisor, has developed a customary business practice to undertake activities such as analysing the customer's changing preferences and implementing product improvements, pricing strategies, marketing campaigns and operational efficiencies to support the franchise name.
-However, the entity concludes that these activities do not directly transfer goods or services to the customer because they are part of the entity's promise to grant a licence and, in effect, change the intellectual property to which the customer has rights.
+The entity observes that the entity, as a franchisor, has developed a customary business practice to undertake activities such as analysing consumers' changing preferences and implementing product improvements, pricing strategies, marketing campaigns and operational efficiencies to support the franchise name.
+However, the entity concludes that these activities do not directly transfer goods or services to the customer because they are part of the entity's promise to grant a licence.

-IE291 The entity determines that it has two promises to transfer goods or services: a promise to grant a licence and a promise to transfer equipment.
-In addition, the entity concludes that the promise to grant the licence and the promise to transfer the equipment are distinct.
-This is because the customer can benefit from each promise (ie the promise of the licence and the promise of the equipment) on their own or together with other resources that are readily available (see paragraph 27(a) of IFRS 15).
-(That is, the customer can benefit from the licence together with the equipment that is delivered before the opening of the franchise and the equipment can be used in the franchise or sold for an amount other than scrap value.)
-The entity also determines that the franchise licence and equipment are separately identifiable, in accordance with the criterion in paragraph 27(b) of IFRS 15, because none of the factors in paragraph 29 of IFRS 15 are present.
+The entity determines that it has two promises to transfer goods or services: a promise to grant a licence and a promise to transfer equipment.
+In addition, the entity concludes that the promise to grant the licence and the promise to transfer the equipment are each distinct.
+This is because the customer can benefit from each good or service (ie the licence and the equipment) on its own or together with other resources that are readily available (see paragraph 27(a) of IFRS 15).
+The customer can benefit from the licence together with the equipment that is delivered before the opening of the franchise and the equipment can be used in the franchise or sold for an amount other than scrap value.
+The entity also determines that the promises to grant the franchise licence and to transfer the equipment are separately identifiable, in accordance with the criterion in paragraph 27(b) of IFRS 15.
+The entity concludes that the licence and the equipment are not inputs to a combined item (ie they are not fulfilling what is, in effect, a single promise to the customer).
+In reaching this conclusion, the entity considers that it is not providing a significant service of integrating the licence and the equipment into a combined item (ie the licensed intellectual property is not a component of, and does not significantly modify, the equipment).
+In addition, the licence and the equipment are not highly interdependent or highly interrelated because the entity would be able to fulfil each promise (ie to license the franchise or to transfer the equipment) independently of the other.
 Consequently, the entity has two performance obligations: